nismod/infra-risk-vis/README.md

 ### Run the vector tileserver

+Install the vector tileserver - [`tileserver-gl-light`](https://tileserver.readthedocs.io/en/latest/)

+    npm install tileserver-gl-light

-Run the tileserver directly (from the root of the project):
+Run the vector tileserver (from the root of the project):

     npm run vector

 ### Run the raster tileserver

-Prepare the raster tileserver database:
+Prepare the raster tileserver database, providing the path to the directory that contains the hazard GeoTIFFs:

-    npm run raster-init
+    npm run raster-init ./path/to/raster/data/

 Run the raster tileserver: